unilaiva/unilaiva-songbook/README.md

 -----------------------------------------------

 If you're on a UNIX-compatible system (e.g. Linux), you can simply use the provided `compile_unilaiva-songbook.sh` shell script to build a PDF document out of our project.
-The use of the script is recommended, as it builds all the book versions, including two-booklet version, each with all printout styles, and does so correctly.
+It builds all the book versions, including two-booklet version, each with all printout styles, and does so correctly. *The use of the compile script is highly recommended.*

 Otherwise, to build (only) the main document manually, you ought to run the following commands or their equivalents in the following sequence: